rockettheme/docs/Docs/joomla/extensions/rokminievents/rokminievents_use.md

 Module Options
 -----

-Once you've created a new RokMiniEvents module, you can quickly gain access to its customization options by visiting **Administrator -> Extensions -> Module Manager** and selecting your RokMiniEvents module.
+Once you have created a new RokMiniEvents module, you can quickly gain access to its customization options by visiting **Administrator -> Extensions -> Module Manager** and selecting your RokMiniEvents module.

 Creating a new module is a simple process, as well.
 You just navigate to the **Module Manager** and select **New** on the toolbar in the upper-left area of the page.